Can You Overdose on Xanax?

 Recent years have shown a disturbing rise in benzodiazepine-related overdoses.
 For instance, approximately 1.8 million people aged 12 and older reported misusing prescription benzodiazepines within the past year, resulting in 18,000 overdose deaths, with Xanax being one of the most commonly implicated drugs.
 Moreover, overdose deaths involving benzodiazepines like Xanax have also seen a sharp increase, with illicit versions of these drugs often containing dangerous additives like fentanyl.

-The Wisconsin Recovery Institute emphasizes the importance of education, proper prescription practices, and accessible treatment options to combat the rise in Xanax addiction and overdose.
+The Wisconsin Recovery Institute in Fond du Lac emphasizes the importance of education, proper prescription practices, and accessible treatment options to combat the rise in Xanax addiction and overdose.
 It’s crucial for people to understand the risks associated with Xanax use and to seek help if they or someone they know is struggling with dependence on this medication.

 Recognizing Xanax Overdose Symptoms